ashfaknawshad/hackerrank-assistant/README.md

 4. Click the **"2.
 Send to AI"** button.
 This sends the clipboard content to Gemini.
 5. Wait for the loading animation to complete.
 6. The AI-generated solution will appear.
 Click **"Copy Solution"** to copy it.

+### You can download the latest version from the [Releases](https://github.com/ashfaknawshad/hackerrank-assistant/releases) page.